Skip to content

 ElementPurpose

-<mm-options>Define a style option set
+<mm-presets>Define a style preset set

-<mm-choice>A single choice within an option set
+<mm-choice>A single choice within a preset set or interactive variable

 <p mm-editable>This text can be edited.</p>